WA Government Architecture Decision Records

 Context

-Applications need managed persistent storage (databases, datalakes, files, objects) with automatic scaling and jurisdiction-compliant backup strategies.
+Applications need managed persistent storage for databases, datalakes, and objects with automatic scaling and jurisdiction-compliant backup strategies.
+Workloads that need shared file-system access are covered by ADR 019: Shared File Access.

 - AWS Aurora Serverless v2 Documentation